 NoMo

 This is another “free from” line that’s vegan and made without dairy, eggs, gluten, and nuts.
-It’s a rebrand by Kinnerton.
-This year they’re offering chocolate egg and bar combos that come in Fruit & Crunch, Caramel & Sea Salt, and Creamy Chocolate.
+It’s a rebrand by Kinnerton that just keeps getting better.
+This year, they’re offering FIVE varieties of their chocolate easter egg-candy bar combo pack, cookie dough filled easter bunnies, and little monsters eggs and lollies.
 They are a UK company, but are now selling in stores in Australia, too.

 Plamil